Bell AH-1Z Viper: Other foreign interest

-During 2016, it was reported that the Royal Moroccan Air Force was interested in procuring a number of AH-1Zs.
+In 2016, the Royal Moroccan Air Force was interested in procuring a number of AH-1Zs.

 In November 2016, Bell Helicopter signed a memorandum of understanding with Romanian airspace company IAR – Ghimbav Brasov Group for potential collaboration on the AH-1Z.
-In August 2017, Romania also signed a letter of intent with Bell Helicopter to establish a joint venture with Romanian state-owned ROMARM for the potential procurement of a number of AH-1Zs.
+In August 2017, Romania signed a letter of intent with Bell Helicopter to establish a joint venture with Romanian state-owned ROMARM for the potential procurement of a number of AH-1Zs.

-In 2017, Bell promoted both the AH-1Z and the UH-1Y Venom to the Australian Army as a potential replacement for their existing fleet of Eurocopter Tiger attack helicopters.
-In January 2021, the Australian Government announced that it would purchase the AH-64E Apache to replace its Tigers.
+In 2017, Bell promoted the AH-1Z and the UH-1Y Venom to the Australian Army as a potential replacement for their existing fleet of Eurocopter Tiger attack helicopters.
+In January 2021, the Australian Government purchased the AH-64E Apache to replace its Tigers.

 In July 2017, Bell Helicopter and Polish Armaments Group signed a letter of intent planning on cooperating on the UH-1Y and AH-1Z helicopters, forming a potential bid for the Polish Kruk attack helicopter acquisition program, part of a wider modernization effort.
-In March 2022, in light of Russia's invasion of Ukraine, Poland has reportedly delayed a decision on new attack helicopters until after the completion of a sweeping security review.
+In March 2022, in light of Russia's invasion of Ukraine, Poland delayed a decision on new attack helicopters until after the completion of a sweeping security review.

-In October 2017, Thailand's minister of Defence Prawit Wongsuwan stated that Thailand is looking onto replacing its fleet of aging AH-1F Cobra attack helicopters and will launch a procurement committee to look into the matter.
+In October 2017, Thailand's minister of Defence Prawit Wongsuwan stated that Thailand is looking into replacing its fleet of aging AH-1F Cobra attack helicopters and will launch a procurement committee to look into the matter.
 Royal Thai Army officials have said that they are interested in the AH-1Z, as well as the Agusta A129 Mangusta, Mil Mi-28, CAIC Z-10, Bell AH-1 SuperCobra and Boeing AH-64 Apache.

-On 30 April 2020, the U.S. Defense Security Cooperation Agency announced it had received U.S. State Department approval and notified Congress of a possible sale to the Philippines of either six AH-1Z attack helicopters and related equipment for an estimated cost of $450 million or six AH-64E Apache attack helicopters and related equipment for an estimated cost of $1.5 billion.
+In April 2020, the U.S. Defense Security Cooperation Agency received U.S. State Department approval and notified Congress of a possible sale to the Philippines, of either six AH-1Z attack helicopters and related equipment for an estimated cost of $450 million, or six AH-64E Apache attack helicopters and related equipment for an estimated cost of $1.5 billion.

 Nigeria has sought to procure AH-1Zs for some time.
-Sales were initially blocked by Congress over human rights concerns; however, during April 2022, it was announced that the U.S. State Department had given its approval for the sale of the type along with support apparatus via a nearly $1 billion contract.
+Sales were initially blocked by Congress over human rights concerns.
+In April 2022, the U.S. State Department gave its approval for the sale of the type along with support apparatus via a nearly $1 billion contract.

-In March 2023, it was announced that Slovakia will receive twelve AH-1Zs at a discount after the nation sent its retired MiG-29 fighters to Ukraine.
-In December 2024, Defense News reported that Slovakia has decided to instead procure 12 UH-60 Black hawk instead of AH-1Zs.
+In March 2023, it was announced that Slovakia will receive twelve AH-1Zs at a discount, after Slovakia sent its retired MiG-29 fighters to Ukraine.
+In December 2024, Slovakia decided to procure 12 UH-60 Black hawks instead of AH-1Zs.